tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/0_start.md

 This User Manual consists of 4 Parts:

 - [Graphical User Interface](#user-interface):
-    : Here graphical user interface of VECTO with all windows and configuration possibilities is described.
+    : Describes the graphical user interface of VECTO with all windows and configuration possibilities.
 - [Calculation Modes](#calculation-modes):
-    : The calculation modes of VECTO are described here (Declaration, Engineering, ...).
+    : Describes the calculation modes of VECTO (Declaration, Engineering, ...).
 - [Simulation Models](#simulation-models):
     : This chapter describes the used component models and formulas which are implemented in the software.
 - [Input and Output](#input-and-output):
-    : The input and output file formats are described in this chapter.
+    : Describes the input and output file formats.

-This user manual describes both, version 2.2 and verson 3.0.x of Vecto.
-Vecto 3.x is a complete rewrite of Vecto 2.2 that uses the same models and input data and also produces the same output.
-However, in some parts version 3.x differs from version 2.2.
-The according paragraphs are highlighted accordingly.
+This user manual describes verson 3.1.x of Vecto.